ymkge/schedule-sync/README.md

 - **Frontend:** Next.js application located in the `/frontend` directory.
 - **Backend:** FastAPI (Python) application located in the `/backend` directory.

-Refer to the README files within each directory for specific instructions on running the services.
+Refer to the README files within each directory for specific instructions on running the services.# schedule-sync